 Students must maintain and present to the faculty on a semester basis a portfolio of academic progress and accomplishments.
-Students must have met all of the mandatory competency objectives on the School Psychology Program Continuum of Competencies.

 Students must pass the ETS Praxis II examination in School Psychology prior to entrance into the internship sequence.
 The examination may be repeated as necessary.